Best Things To Do In Arran – Explore Scotland In Miniature

 Where to Eat, Drink & Shop While Visiting Arran

-Mara Seafood – Corrie – I’ll be very honest with you here, Mara isn’t cheap but then again it’s not just a simple fish and chip shop.
-Mara is from the Gaelic word for the sea and they serve up what I would call fancy takeaway seafood.
+Mara Seafood – Corrie – Mara comes from the Gaelic word for the sea and they serve up fancy takeaway seafood.
 My choice was a single oyster, spicy soup and a portion of Hake with tomato salsa and potato wedges.
-Pre-ordering your food for collection online as early as possible is advised!
+Pre-ordering your food online for collection as early in the day as you can!

 Sandwich Station – Lochranza – A small hut near the Lochranza ferry terminal that somehow delivers incredible sandwiches from the tiny interior.
 Artisan bread and fillings that go much further than ham and cheese.
 I went for 5-spice slow roast pork on sourdough with a coffee and a friendly chat.